johnder/statspi/README.md

 | bgcolor              | The background color to use for the app and graph backgrounds (so they match)
 | hosts                | The hostnames of all Pis running your wall.
 The first host gets the first chunk of graphs, second gets the second, and so forth.
 | params               | The default parameters that will be used to build graph URLs.
 [Any normal graphite parameter works.](http://graphite.readthedocs.org/en/latest/render_api.html#graph-parameters)
 | graphs               | The list of graphs, broken down by suite.
 Each suite is an array of graphs that contains at least a title and an array of targets.
+Graphs are organized alphabetically by their suite name (put onto screens in the order of `hosts`), but config order is maintained amongst the graphs in each suite.
 Suites are just a logical grouping of graphs, and the suite name is prepended to the title of the graph.
 Any extra parameter given in a graph config overrides the default parameters in `params`.

 ```json
 {